Science

 Non-self MHC

 As seen in the graphic, NK cells have multiple activating and inhibiting receptors to recognize dangerous cells.
 The balance between activating and inhibiting signals determines the NK cell’s response.
-When there is a mismatch between an inhibitory subgroup of KIR receptors on NK cells and HLA class I proteins on the surface of target cells (MHC Class I shown in red), the NK cells can get activated due to lack of inhibitory signals leading to killing of the target host cell.
-HLA class I molecules act as markers of “self” or indicating the cell is “not dangerous.”
+When there is a mismatch between an inhibitory subgroup of KIR receptors on NK cells and major histocompatibility complex (MHC) class I molecules (shown in red) on the surface of target cells, the NK cells can get activated due to lack of inhibitory signals leading to killing of the target host cell.

 NK Cells and Disease

 NK cell activity is vital for maintaining health in many systems of the body, but their activity can wane during times of stress and fatigue.
 Infections, medications like steroids or immunosuppressants and disordered sleep can all decrease NK cell activity in the short-term.
-Long-term decreases in NK cell activity are experienced as a result of chronic medical conditions such as cancer, autoimmunity and neurodegeneration.
+Long-term decreases in NK cell activity experienced with age may be a contributor to the development of neurodegenerative and oncological diseases.

 NK cells actively remove infected and abnormal cells and they can reduce autoimmunity by influencing and/or removing autoreactive T cells.
 NK cells help maintain the health of the body and are important protectors of the central nervous system, including the brain.